 Usually, tree roots will leave fine, unbroken sewer lines alone.
-They usually only invade leaking, cracked, or damaged lines buried within the top two feet of the earth.
-When this happens the first damage not only becomes worse, the tree roots can actually clog the sewer pipes and reduce the water flow, causing overflows and potentially flooding your home or building.
+They usually only disturb leaking, split, or damaged lines buried within the top 24 inches of the earth.
+When this occurs the first damage not only becomes worse, the tree roots can actually clog the sewer lines and decrease the water flow, resulting in overflows and possibly flooding your home or building.

 So what do you do?
 Call a sewer line repair expert in Fort Worth.

 A sewer line repair will typically be easier (and cheaper) than a ruptured pipe, so if you think there is trouble with your sewer line, especially if you think tree roots are getting into the pipe, call Calverley Service Experts as soon as possible.